top of page

 2 Chronicles 34

-17. What did not happen at the slaughter of Amorites in Gibeon at the hands of Joshua?
+18. What DID NOT happen at the slaughter of the Amorites at Gibeon at the hands of Joshua?

 a.
 Hailstones from heaven killed many Amorites.